About the program

 How to apply

-Applications are reviewed by a selection committee.
+Applications will be reviewed by a selection committee.
 Physicians do not need to hold a formal leadership role to participate, but they must demonstrate leadership competencies.

-The PLDP was developed in partnership with Joule, a Canadian Medical Association company, and in consultation with the NSHA, the IWK and Dalhousie Medical School.
+The PLDP was developed in partnership with Joule, a Canadian Medical Association (CMA) company, and in consultation with the NSHA, IWK and Dalhousie Medical School.